lizasaigina/IoT_Project/README.md

-# IoT_Project
+# Smart House Microclimate Control
-Smart House Microclimate Control Internet of Things
+Smart microclimate controller that monitores the air parameters and the number of occupants Code was writen on C for Waspmote